For Teachers & Administrators

 Internal competition with no advancement to district.
 Good for first-year programs or schools with limited capacity.
 Students compete for school-level recognition.

-Winners advance from your school to the OAS district science day.
+Winners advance from your school to the district science day.
 Opens the ISEF pathway for your students.
-Requires OAS membership and ProjectBoard registration.
+Requires state affiliate registration and ProjectBoard.

 Multi-School / District